Skip to Content

 Man with a shovel scooping organic matter from a wheelbarrow.

-Pin these easy raised garden bed plans for later
+Pin this easy raised garden bed project for later

-Would you like a reminder of this tutorial for building a raised garden bed for vegetables?
-Just pin this image to one of your gardening boards on Pinterest so that you an easily find it later.
+Would you like a reminder of this tutorial for building a DIY raised garden bed for vegetables?
+Just pin this image to one of your gardening boards on Pinterest so that you can easily find it later.

 You can also watch our raised bed tutorial video on YouTube.